MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 On desktop versions of Windows, spatial sound is disabled by default.
 To enable testing your project in the Unity Editor, right-click on the volume icon in the task bar and enable Spatial sound.
 Choose **Windows Sonic for Headphones** to match the algorithm used on HoloLens2.

 ![Desktop spatial audio settings](images/spatial-audio/desktop-audio-settings.png)

+## Next steps
+Continue on to [Unity spatial audio chapter 2](unity-spatial-audio-ch2.md) to add a video player, and spatialize the audio from the video.